braineatingmachines/braineatingmachines.github.io/pages/legal/terms.md

 For registration through Community Schools, please follow the respective community school payment term policy.

-We offer flexible payment options to accommodate different family needs:

 **Payment Methods:** We accept major credit cards, debit cards, and electronic bank transfers.

 **Late Payments:** A $35 late fee will be applied to payments received more than seven (7) days after the due date.
 Repeated late payments may result in removal from the program without refund.

 ## Cancellation & Refund Policy

-For registration through Community Schools, please refer and follow the respective community school cancellation and refund policy.
+For registration through Community Schools, please refer to and follow the respective community school cancellation and refund policy.

 **By Brain Eating Machines:**